 Our son, our dear boy who had been suffering since birth from a myriad of breathing and skin issues, and had had his adenoids removed (which made no difference) and whose conventional doctor suggested surgery to widen his nasal passages, was off ALL his medications!
 For the first time in his life, he made it through the whole winter season without one asthma problem…without any allergies…his snoring went away, his eczema went away…and guess what?
 He started to be able to focus!
 It really was a miracle.

 Now, don’t get me wrong.
 This dietary change didn’t turn our son into some perfect angel child with a yearning for academia.
 He will always be my little skateboarding musician.
 But boy, oh boy, is it sure much more of a pleasure to teach him!
 He can actually think clearly and not look like he’s struggling just to connect two thoughts.

 So, that’s my story of full belief in this lifestyle.
 Not only did Superman improve dramatically (that’s a story for another day), but our son, who I thought was just “born with” those issues, was healed!
-It’s now been a year and a half, and he has still not had an ounce of allergy meds or asthma meds since we changed his diet.
+It’s now been a year and a half, and he has still not been in need of prebiotics for allergy symptom relief or asthma meds since we changed his diet.
 It’s amazing.
 And soooo worth it.

 Some people feel this type of dietary change is just too much to handle.
 Why live, they ask.
 Well, I say, why live miserably?
 Sure, we’re all going to die.
 But what kind of quality of life do you want?
 I would rather live to be 75 and feeling darn good physically then live to be 95 and struggling mentally and physically.
 To me, it’s all about quality of life.
 I want to know I treated my body the best I could, and when the good Lord wants to take me, I’m good with that.
 I just want to feel healthy and clear-in-mind for as long as I can.
 And my son is living proof that making these dramatic changes is so worth it!